 You must have heard of helicopter parents.
 But did you know it is possible to be a helicopter partner too?
 The two aren’t very different from one another, except here you are overly attached and involved in a romantic partner’s life.

-Practice valuing personal space, so that neither partner feels suffocated or becomes a control freak
+- Practice valuing personal space, so that neither partner feels suffocated or becomes a control freak

 Related Reading: 13 Things To Do When Your Husband Ignores You

 While no two people can be absolutely alike, shared core family values and beliefs are integral to the success of a relationship.
 If your views on some of the most fundamental issues such as religion, politics, and life goals are poles apart, it can lead to relationship problems.
 Shared core values between couples can outweigh differences in the values of their respective family members.

 ● Discussing your core values before getting too emotionally invested in someone